A+

 Cost Of Living Quick Facts

-• The cost of living in Morganton is equal to the North Carolina average
+• The cost of living in Morganton is 4% lower than the North Carolina average

 • North Carolina general sales tax is 7% lower than the national average